Alida Fowlkes: Personal life

 Fowlkes and her mother moved to 230 Barnard Street, a home built in 1844, on New Year's Eve 1939.
 She lived there for 45 years.
 Located in Savannah's Orleans Square, it is now named the Harper Fowlkes House.
 She married Hunter McGregor Fowlkes, a native of Rockingham, North Carolina.
 He died of natural causes in 1949.

 In 1978, she also had a home in Grimbles Point, Georgia.

 Death

 Fowlkes died in 1985, aged 76.
 She was interred in Savannah's Bonaventure Cemetery, beside her husband.
 She left today's Harper Fowlkes House to the Society of the Cincinnati in the State of Georgia, for it to be used as its headquarters.
-He will stipulated that the property is to be maintained and can never be sold.
+Her will stipulated that the property is to be maintained and can never be sold.